 2. Is “dishearten” a strong word?

 Yes.
-It often implies a deep emotional effect, especially when someone’s passion or drive is diminished.
+It often suggests a noticeable emotional impact, especially when someone’s drive, trust, or inner motivation is diminished.

 3. Can people unintentionally dishearten others?